These southwestern egg rolls are filled with shredded chicken, beans, cheese, and peppers wrapped up in a crunchy, bubbly, crispy egg roll wrapper.

 - Dutch oven or other high-heat, sturdy, deep-sided pot for frying.

-- Clip-on candy thermometer to make sure the oil stays at the right temperature.
+- Clip-on thermometer to make sure the oil stays at the right temperature.

 - Wire spider for getting egg rolls in and out of the oil without burning yourself.